ByronTudhope/alexa-app/README.md

 #### Device Provider

-Currently only `database` and `eloquent` options are supported, but more providers could easily be supported by implementing the `\Develpr\AlexaApp\Contracts\DeviceProvider` contract.
+Currently only `database` and `eloquent` options are supported, but more providers could easily be supported by implementing the `\ByronTudhope\AlexaApp\Contracts\DeviceProvider` contract.

 The default device provider is Eloquent, and there is a sample Device in `/vendor/develpr/alexa-app/Device/Device.php` that can be copied to your `app` directory and modified for your purposes.
 This model can be thought of as similar to the `User` model provided with a base installation of Laravel.